Eona/Laminar/doc/Tutorial.md

 If you want to print out any information as the training goes, `Observer` is the plug-in module for you to implement.

-As the author of *Laminar*, I have personally used `Observer` to print out debugging information at every minibatch.
+The authors of *Laminar* have personally used `Observer` to print out debugging information at every minibatch.

+And finally ...

+**V** for Vendetta!

-## Putting together everything
+## Putting everything together

 Now that we have learned the ***O-E-S-S-E-O*** workflow, we are ready to put all the pieces together and complete the puzzle.